Olivia Podmore death: Sport NZ responds to damning report

 The inquiry also found a lack of appropriate women's health support and a reliance on traditional male networks - particularly within the coaching environment where there is a lack of women and diversity - and a lack of support for athletes when they arrive and leave the Cycling NZ high performance system.

-Sports Minister Grant Robertson described Podmore's death as "tragic" in his post-cab press conference and said this Cycling NZ inquiry was another that found glaring shortcomings with the wellbeing of female athletes.
+Sports Minister Grant Robertson described Podmore's death as "tragic" in his post-Cabinet press conference and said this Cycling NZ inquiry was another that found glaring shortcomings with the wellbeing of female athletes.

 For legal reasons around the yet-to-be-released coronial inquiry into Podmore's death, the 2021/22 Cycling NZ review is quite explicit that it was "not tasked with reporting on Olivia's experiences of CNZ or HPSNZ".